-1. A method, comprising:

-- querying an electronic device to obtain information of at least one existing peripheral device; - determining allocated memory locations of the electronic device that are already allocated by the at least one existing peripheral device based on the information of the at least one existing peripheral device; - creating unallocated memory based on the allocated memory locations and assigning the unallocated memory to a first virtual device as first virtual device memory; - allocating at least one of a reading memory and a writing memory to be used by the at least one existing peripheral device; - creating a first virtual device based on the allocation of at least one of the reading memory and the writing memory; - receiving data at a physical interface of the electronic device; - locking at least one of the allocated memory locations of the electronic device via the first virtual device to prevent any device other than the first virtual device from reading the data stored in the at least one of the allocated memory locations;
+- 1. A method, comprising: - determining allocated memory locations of an electronic device that are already allocated by at least one existing peripheral device based on information of the at least one existing peripheral device; - creating unallocated memory based on the allocated memory locations; - allocating at least one of a reading memory and a writing memory to be used by the at least one existing peripheral device; - creating a first virtual device based on the allocation of at least one of the reading memory and the writing memory; - receiving data at a physical interface of the electronic device; - locking at least one of the allocated memory locations of the electronic device via the first virtual device to prevent any device other than the first virtual device from reading the data stored in the at least one of the allocated memory locations;

-creating a second virtual device configured to receive data transmitted by the first virtual device when a memory area allocated to the first virtual device is locked;

-selecting the second virtual device to unlock the first virtual device memory area; and transmitting data from the first virtual device when the memory area of the first virtual device is unlocked.
+- creating a second virtual device configured to receive data transmitted by the first virtual device when a first virtual device memory area allocated to the first virtual 5 device is locked; - unlocking the first virtual device memory area by the second virtual device; and - transmitting data from the first virtual device when the first virtual device memory area is unlocked.